3 innovative ways to generate real world evidence

 Real world data is health data that is collected from patients in their everyday lives.
 This can be data collected via electronic patient records (e-health records) or digital measuring devices and applications, for example.
 The advantage of RWD is that it reflects the health and behaviour of people in their natural environment.
 Compared to data collected as part of clinical studies under highly controlled conditions, RWD is therefore a much better reflection of a patient's reality in everyday care.

 At the same time, RWD is high quality data that gives researchers a more accurate picture of how drugs work in different patient groups.
-With the help of the data obtained from RWD Findings on the effect, adherence and efficacy of medication in the real care situation (RWE), therapies can be tailored much better to individual patients.
-RWEs are therefore one of the beacons of hope on the road to personalised medicine that focuses on the individual patient.
+With the help of the data obtained from RWD Findings on the effect, adherence and efficacy of medication in the real care situation (Real World Evidence), therapies can be tailored much better to individual patients.
+RWDs are therefore one of the beacons of hope on the road to personalised medicine that focuses on the individual patient.

 The reality of clinical research is currently still a long way from realising the potential of RWD.
-This is because generating RWE requires Structured, high-quality data in digital form.
+Because in order to generate real-world evidence, you need Structured, high-quality data in digital form.
 However, paper and laboriously created Excel spreadsheets are still frequently used as data carriers in research projects.
 Yet there are simple digital methods for continuously, conveniently and efficiently recording valuable real-world data in patients' everyday lives.

-Generate RWD: You should know these 3 possibilities
+Generate RWE: You should know these 3 possibilities

 1.